owncloud-archive/documentation/developer_manual/app/fundamentals/info.rst

 Defines a command line tool to be available.
 With the attribute ``os`` the required operating system for this tool can be specified.
-Valid values for the ``os`` attribute are as returned by the php function `php_uname <http://php.net/manual/en/function.php-uname.php>`_.
+Valid values for the ``os`` attribute are as returned by the php function `php_uname`_.

 lib
 ---

-Defines a required php extension with required minimum and/or maximum version.
+Defines a required PHP extension with a required minimum and/or maximum version.
-The names for the libraries have to match the result as returned by the php function `get_loaded_extensions <http://php.net/manual/en/function.get-loaded-extensions.php>`_.
+The names for the libraries have to match the result as returned by the php function `get_loaded_extensions`_.
-The explicit version of an extension is read from `phpversion <http://php.net/manual/de/function.phpversion.php>`_ - with some exception as to be read up in the `code base <https://github.com/owncloud/core/blob/master/lib/private/app/platformrepository.php#L45>`_
+The explicit version of an extension is read from `phpversion`_ - with some exception as to be read up in the `code base`_

 os
 --

-Defines the required target operating system the app can run on.
+Defines the required target operating system the application can run on.
-Valid values are as returned by the php function `php_uname <http://php.net/manual/en/function.php-uname.php>`_.
+Valid values are as returned by the php function `php_uname`_.

 owncloud
 --------

-Defines minimum and maximum versions of the ownCloud core.
+Defines the minimum and maximum versions of ownCloud core.

 .. important:: This will be mandatory from version 11 onwards.

 Deprecated
 ==========

-The following sections are just listed for reference and should not be used because
+The following sections are listed just for reference and should not be used because:

 - **public/remote**: Use :doc:`api` instead because you'll have to use :doc:`../../core/externalapi` which is known to be buggy (works only properly with GET/POST)
-- **standalone/default_enable**: They tell core what do on setup, you will not be able to even activate your app if it has those entries.
+- **standalone/default_enable**: They tell core what do on setup, you will not be able to even activate your application if it has those entries.
 This should be replaced by a config file inside core.

 public
 ------

-Used to provide a public interface (requires no login) for the app.
+Used to provide a public interface (requires no login) for the application.
 The id is appended to the URL ``/owncloud/index.php/public``.
 Example with id set to 'calendar'::